 The Purpose of Dental Sedation

-Dental sedation refers to medicine that is designed to reduce physical pain associated with treatment or to reduce anxiety and help you feel more relaxed while dental work is being completed.
+Dental sedation is designed to reduce physical pain associated with treatment or to reduce anxiety and help you feel more relaxed while dental work is being completed.
 This makes the experience more pleasant and ensures our staff can perform their duties more effectively.